 6.5 Grendel Upper Pricing

-The upper-end of 6.5 Grendel uppers generally lands in the $750-$1,000 range, and increases the frequency of nice-to-haves like improved charging handles and top-tied bolt/handguard materials.
+- $750-$1,000.
+The upper-end of 6.5 Grendel uppers generally lands in the $750-$1,000 range and increases the frequency of nice-to-haves like improved an ambi charging handle, top-tier bolt/handguard, and bolt carrier group materials.
 If you’re planning on upgrading any of those components on your final build you might be able to go save a few bucks if you package them into one of these higher-end uppers.
+Brands you’ll see in this range are names like Ballistic Advantage, Aero Precision, and CMMG.

 The Latest firearm Reviews: